the living room

 Facilitators

-Ayelet Marinovich, M.A., CCC-SLP (she/her) is a pediatric speech-language therapist & parent educator, an Ashkenazi Jewish American woman, a humanity-centered, equity-centered business owner, and a facilitator of community spaces.
+is a pediatric speech-language therapist, parent educator, grief support facilitator, and a white, able-bodied, anti-zionist Ashkenazi Jewish woman based on Muwekma Ohlone land, colonially known as the San Francisco Bay Area.
 Her work is about holding space and building ritual into the every day.
-As Ayelet has navigated her own anti-zionist identity, she has frequently turned to her own values as an individual, and how she shows up as a parent, business owner, ritualist, and leader.
+She is the founder of Learn With Less®, a parent education company helping educators and new families support early development and family connection by finding magic in the mundane, everyday objects and routines of life.
+As Ayelet has navigated her own anti-zionist identity, she has frequently turned to her own values as an individual, allowing them to guide how she shows up as a parent, business owner, ritualist, and community member.
 In order to move forward (or even stand still), she believes we must additionally connect to our collective humanity.

 Guest speakers